 Category Description

 Data type Integer

-Valid values 1 to 5
+Valid values 1 to 20

 Default value 1

 Requires attributes None

 Conflicts with attributes None

 Corresponds to MAX_CONNECTIONS column of the V\$ARCHIVE_DEST view of the primary database

-- The MAX_CONNECTIONS attribute is optional.
-If it is specified, it is only used when redo transport services use ARCn processes for archival. - If MAX_CONNECTIONS is set to 1 (the default), redo transport services use a single ARCn process to transmit redo data to the remote destination. - If MAX_CONNECTIONS is set to a value greater than 1, redo transport services use multiple ARCn processes to transmit redo in parallel to archived redo log files at the remote destination.
-Each archiver (ARCn) process uses a separate network connection. - With multiple ARCn processes, redo transmission occurs in parallel, thus increasing the speed at which redo is transmitted to the remote destination. - Any standby database using archiver (ARCn) processes will not use standby redo logs if the MAX_CONNECTIONS attribute is specified.
-Thus, such destinations: - Cannot use real-time apply - Cannot be configured as a redo forwarding destination - The actual number of archiver processes in use at any given time may vary based on the archiver workload and the value of the LOG_ARCHIVE_MAX_PROCESSES initialization parameter.
-For example, if the total of MAX_CONNECTIONS attributes on all destinations exceeds the value of LOG_ARCHIVE_MAX_PROCESSES, then Data Guard will use as many ARCn processes as possible, but the number may be less than what is specified by the ${\tt MAX_CONNECTIONS}$ attribute. - When using multiple ARCn processes in an Oracle RAC environment, configure the primary instance to transport redo data to a single standby database instance.
+- The MAX\CONNECTIONS attribute is optional.
+If it is specified, it is only used when redo transport services use ARCn processes for archival. - If MAX\CONNECTIONS is set to 1 (the default), redo transport services use a single ARCn process to transmit redo data to the remote destination. - If MAX\CONNECTIONS is set to a value greater than 1, redo transport services use multiple ARCn processes to transmit redo in parallel to archived redo log files at the remote destination.
+Each archiver (ARCn) process uses a separate network connection. - With multiple ARCn processes, redo transmission occurs in parallel, thus increasing the speed at which redo is transmitted to the remote destination. - Redo that is received from an ARCn process is written directly to an archived redo log file.
+Therefore, it cannot be applied in real-time as it is received. - The actual number of archiver processes in use at any given time may vary based on the archiver workload and the value of the LOG\ARCHIVE\MAX\PROCESSES initialization parameter.
+For example, if the total of MAX\CONNECTIONS attributes on all destinations exceeds the value of LOG\ARCHIVE\MAX\PROCESSES, then Data Guard will use as many ARCn processes as possible, but the number may be less than what is specified by the MAX\CONNECTIONS attribute. - When using multiple ARCn processes in an Oracle RAC environment, configure the primary instance to transport redo data to a single standby database instance.
 If redo transport services are not configured as such, then archival will return to the default behavior for remote archival, which is to transport redo data using a single ARCn process.

-The following example shows the MAX_CONNECTIONS attribute:
+The following example shows the MAX\CONNECTIONS attribute:

+'''

 LOG_ARCHIVE_DEST_1='LOCATION=/arch/dest'

+LOG_ARCHIVE_DEST_STATE_1=ENABLE

-LOG_ARCHIVE_DEST_STATE_1=ENABLE LOG_ARCHIVE_DEST_3='SERVICE=denver MAX_CONNECTIONS=3' LOG_ARCHIVE_DEST_STATE_3=ENABLE
+LOG_ARCHIVE_DEST_3='SERVICE=denver MAX_CONNECTIONS=3'

+LOG_ARCHIVE_DEST_STATE_3=ENABLE

+'''